ibexa/documentation-developer/docs/content_management/content_model.md

 ## Content model overview

 The content structure in [[= product_name =]] is based on content items.
-A content item represents a single piece of content: an article, a blog post, an image, a product, etc.
+A content item represents a single piece of content, for example, an article, a blog post, an image, or a product.
 Each content item is an instance of a content type.

 !!! tip